I may earn commission if you use my affilaite links to purchase products: More details.

 As you can see both the themes offer similar functionalities and features but one major fact is Astra theme is better if you would like to use third-party page builders.

 Astra is also freemium and the pricing for the pro version starts at $49 per year which includes all the top features.

 Kadence WP is another WordPress Theme that is can be a better alternative to Genesis Framework due to its speed.
 Kadence theme is getting some recognition among the top bloggers because it provides a native page builder called Kadence Blocks that is based on Gutenberg.
 With Kadence Blocks, you can add content from the pre-build library and customize it.

 You can also build an online store with WooCommerce extensions.
 Pricing starts at $59 per year for the Pro plan which includes a license to use on unlimited sites.

 I haven’t used the pro version yet, but I tested the free one and it’s quite fast.
 The free version itself comes with a bunch of Starter Templates that are based on Gutenberg and Elementor.

 Divi used to be a bloated WordPress theme and page builder, but recently they made it fast and SEO-friendly; so now it can be considered as a Genesis alternative.
 The Divi theme is powerful with its in-built page builder and you can customize it to a large extent without worrying about performance like other page builders.

-With Divi theme, you get 800+ pre-built designs and 100+ Full Website bundles.
+With the Divi theme, you get 800+ pre-built designs and 100+ Full Website bundles.
 So, basically, you can create any type of site with just a click.
-NOt only that, but you can also use its marketing tools to collect leads, boost eCommerce sales, split tests, etc.
+Not only that, but you can also use its marketing tools to collect leads, boost eCommerce sales, split tests, etc.